-A student may apply for non-traditional education credit based on work or life experience, provided the credit was granted by an accrediting body recognized by the U.S Department of Education.
+A student may apply for non-traditional education credit based on work or life experience.
 Students may apply at any time after the student completes the process of admission to Theoria Technical College even if not yet registered in a course or have gaps in enrollment that have occurred.
 Non-traditional education credits apply only towards our Associate of Science Degree program.
 Non-traditional education credits do not apply towards any certificate program offered by Theoria Technical College.